freeradical13/freeradical13.github.io/index.md

 ##### Invertebrates

-Most animals are [invertebrates][] which are animals that do not have a backbone and secrete an [exoskeleton][] made of Calcium Carbonate.
+Most animals are [invertebrates][] which are animals that do not have a backbone and secrete an [exoskeleton][] made of Calcium Carbonate and Chitin.

 [Arthropods][] are invertebrates with a segmented body, exoskeleton, and jointed appendages (e.g. antennae, pincers, legs, etc.).